 The content on BarBend is meant to be informative in nature, but it should not be taken as medical advice.
 When starting a new training regimen and/or diet, it is always a good idea to consult with a trusted medical professional.

 Soy is an inexpensive source of high quality protein, along with some other nutrients we’ll examine here.(2)

 To get it you can eat the beans or you can turn them into milk or tofu or tempeh or imitation meat.
 You can always cook it with meat to add some flavor and protein, plus it’s available in protein powders.

 People trying to eliminate soy from their diets quickly find it’s in a lot of unexpected places too.
-It’s crazy common in crazy common in whey protein powder because soy lecithin, a fatty substance found in the oil, is an emulsifier that’s really good at improving mixability.
+It’s crazy common in whey protein powder because soy lecithin, a fatty substance found in the oil, is an emulsifier that’s really good at improving mixability.
 Most fried things are fried with some amount of soybean oil, you can also find it in a lot of baked goods and candy bars, it’s pretty common in soap, almost all animal feed in the world is soybean meal.
 It’s incredibly difficult to avoid.

 But why would you want to?
 For athletes, soya is a four-letter word for two main reasons: the first is the question of whether or not it’s as good as animal protein for gaining and maintaining muscle.
 The second is the issue of whether or not soy increases your estrogen, thereby (purportedly) making it harder to lose fat and gain muscle.

 Those are the two main concerns for athletes.
 There are other arguments surrounding soy – is it useful or detrimental to consume during menopause, for long-term brain health, and so on – but here we want to focus on athletes like you.

 So let’s break down those two big concerns.